skip to Main Content

 What is it?

 Information from our sensory systems is essential for us to be able to engage in the world around us.
 Each of these systems individually fulfil a specific role for us, and together they constantly inform our brain about our body and our environment – this is called ‘Sensory Integration’.
 This is so we can attend to what is important for us – keeping us safe, or interacting, exploring, mastering.
 Our Sensory Processing is very closely linked with our emotional processing and regulation.
-We have lots of different sensory systems which you can read about here.

 Sensory Processing difficulties can present in a range of different ways.
 Children might struggle to participate in daily activities such as dressing, wearing clothes of different textures, washing their hair, eating a range of different foods, coping with certain noises or in busy or loud settings.
 They may present as having poor attention, clumsy, hyperactive, perhaps developmentally delayed behind other children of their own age.
 They may have difficulties playing, problem solving, or developing skills.